Updated: May 12, 2026

 Strategy 2: Multiple Payments Per Month

 This approach requires no change to spending habits.
 It only changes when money moves.
+How well this works in practice often depends on your cash flow timing — specifically whether you have enough buffer in your checking account to make payments before payday.
+A buffer account system is the infrastructure that makes early payments consistently possible rather than sporadic.
 For anyone with a checking account and credit card at the same bank, the transfers can typically be completed in seconds through a single app.
-The friction is low enough that this becomes a sustainable weekly habit.

 Strategy 3: The $0 Balance Nuance